 If you notice one or more of these warning signs, talk to your teen about their caffeine consumption.

-primary care physicians at Pomona Valley Health Centers can help families assess caffeine intake and guide your teen toward safer, healthier choices.
+The skilled primary care physicians at Pomona Valley Health Centers can help families assess caffeine intake and guide your teen toward safer, healthier choices.

 Many teens reach for energy drinks for fatigue, to boost concentration, or for taste preferences.
 However, there are healthier, more practical ways they can boost energy and stay alert.

-nutrition and healthy lifestyle guidance available through Pomona Valley Health Centers.
+These strategies are supported by nutrition and healthy lifestyle guidance available through Pomona Valley Health Centers.
 They can help your teen understand how to maintain energy, focus, and overall wellness without relying on highly caffeinated drinks.

 Open, supportive conversations work best.